jiahui890/chexpert-aml/README.md

 --ylabels "No Finding" "Edema"
 --file pca_nb`

-* To train a CNN model with batch size of 16, no limit of dataset with transfer learning, default hyperparameter and epochs = 5
+* To train a CNN model with batch size of 16, limit of 10000 images in training dataset, with transfer learning, default hyperparameter and epochs = 5

 `python run_ml_chexpert.py